IamXDeepak/IamXDeepak/README.md

 *	👨🏻‍🎓  I am a final year Computer Science student.
 *	📖  Quick learner and Easily adopt new environment.
 *	👷🏻‍♂️  Ready to work in any environment.
+*	🛜  Interest to work in the field of frontend development.

 ### ⚒️ Technical Skills
 *	💻   Python , Java , C , C++
-*	🌐    HTML5 , CSS3 , JavaScript
+*	🌐    HTML5 , CSS3 , JavaScript , React
 *	🛢️   MySql
 *	🔧   Visual studio Code